 One day in November 1942, the Fascist Iron Guard visited the farm with a priest who identified the family as Jews.
 The Spitzers’ farm and all the cattle were confiscated.
 The family had four hours to pack up their belongings and were allowed to take only one horse and one wagon.
 They moved into the Socola neighborhood of Iasi.
 Nat and his sisters were no longer allowed to attend public school.

-In June of 1944, Romanian military authorities took Anton and other able-bodied men from Iasi to perform forced labor laying new railroad tracks.
-Iasi fell to the Russians in the spring of 1945; a few weeks later Anton returned to his family.
+In early 1944, Romanian military authorities took Nat’s father and other able-bodied men from Iasi to perform forced labor laying new railroad tracks.
+Iasi fell to the Soviet Army in August 1944 but Anton would not be liberated and able to return until the spring of 1945.
 By that time, most of the Spitzers’ extended family, who had remained in Transylvania when it was occupied by Hungary, had been killed.
 Fany’s father and ten of her siblings had been transported to the Auschwitz-Birkenau and Buchenwald concentration camps by Hungarian gendarmerie in complicity with the Germans.
 (Her mother had died years earlier in childbirth.)
 Her father later died of starvation in a forced labor camp.
 Only two of Fany’s brothers, Moshe and Lazar Wax, survived to their liberation.
 Moshe died shortly after while on board a ship heading to a sanatorium in Sweden; Lazar later immigrated to the United States.

 After the Communists seized power, the Spitzer children were ridiculed by their non-Jewish classmates and excluded from Communist student groups.
 It became evident to Anton that continued antisemitism and discrimination provided an unsafe future for his family under Soviet control.
 In 1947, Anton and Fany decided to leave Romania for Palestine, but their application for an exit permit was repeatedly denied.
 Eventually Anton bribed local officials to secure passage to Israel.
 The Spitzer family left Romania in March 1950 on board a cargo ship called the Transylvania and arrived in the port of Haifa just before Passover.